raeez/dotfiles/dot/.vim/backup/README.md

-# Make pull ensures this directory is empty before exiting with success
+# make save ensures this directory is empty before exiting with success code 0
-# code 0